Bronxville Union Free School District: History

+In 1961 the campus was expanded with eleven new classrooms, a gymnasium and a cafeteria, as well as a complete renovation of the auditorium.
+Total attendance for the 1961 school year was 1,250, including 360 in the junior high and 290 in the senior high.
+Enrollment reached 1,490 students in 1974.
+A major renovation was completed in 1989, adding 2,500 sq. ft. to the school, creating an elementary school library and renovating the middle/high school library and 50 classrooms, at a cost of $4.5M (USD)..

 In 1934, Bronxville became one of the first public high schools in Westchester County to provide a continuous French language education for grades 7-12.
 It was added to the curriculum to promote the reading of the language and to allow students to feel achievement as they make progress in French.
 Since then, Spanish, Latin and Mandarin have also been added.

 The teaching of advanced life sciences was added to the Bronxville School curriculum in hopes to teach students from kindergarten to high school how to think, ask questions, collect data, and come to conclusions.
 Students begin with basic concepts in elementary school, where they make observations.
 In middle and high school, students perform experiments in a laboratory setting where they can work in biology, chemistry, and physics classes up to the AP level.
 Bronxville was one of the first schools to establish a sex education program in the 1940s.

 David Quattrone became the superintendent in 2005; he resigned in 2016.
 The district in 2016 had about 1,700 students, and in 2017 it had about 1,670 students.
 Roy Montesano, previously of the Hastings-on-Hudson school district, became the superintendent in 2017, and was replaced by Dr. Rachel Kelly after Montesano's retirement in January 2023.
 In the early 2000s, there was substantial construction and renovation which, at one point, generated some letters of protest from students.